nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ```
 ### Step 2: Connect

-You can connect to password-protected or open access points.
+You can connect to password protected or open access points.

 #### No Password
 To connect to an open network with no password: